xtrent777x/day-day/README.md

 #Day-Day Scheduler

-This is a dai;y scheduler application to run on the web and be
+This is a daily scheduler application to run on the web and be

 powered by Jquery to bring the application more to life.